AdilRaza02/Celonis-Programming-Challenge-Solution/README.md

 (2)

-- The mountComponent calls the render function to compile the template and simultaneously pass the dependencies of that component to the Watcher (Observer) to apply it to the DOM.
+· The mountComponent calls the render function to compile the template and simultaneously pass the dependencies of that component to the Watcher (Observer) to apply it to the DOM.
 This method is directly linked to the State management where changes are observed and Render system where the template is compiled and rendered on the browser.

-- The compiler consists of three main methods.
+· The compiler consists of three main methods.
 The parser which converts the template string to Abstract syntax tree string.
 The optimizer which identifies the static parts that are used by renderer at a later stage to optimize the rendering process.
 A generator which combines Parser and Optimizer outputs.
 This is part of the Render system.

-- The initMixin is the first entry point of the code, where all required dependencies such as props, methods and variables to run the framework are defined.
+· The initMixin is the first entry point of the code, where all required dependencies such as props, methods and variables to run the framework are defined.
 This is part of the Build system.

-- The initState consists of all required dependencies related to state management such as props, methods and watcher functions are defined.
+· The initState consists of all required dependencies related to state management such as props, methods and watcher functions are defined.
 This is part of the State management system.

 (3)

-According to their Github repository following are the community guidelines:
+According to their GitHub repository following are the community guidelines:

 - All development should be done in dedicated branches.
 - Checkout from the topic branch from the relevant branch and then merge.